-Initially, it will be paid at 70% of regular earnings up to €110 per day, from the first day of illness, and this can be varied by ministerial order.
+- Initially, it will be paid at 70% of regular earnings up to €110 per day, for the first day of illness, and this can be varied by ministerial order.

-Entitlement will then increase to five days in 2023 followed by seven days in 2024.
+- Entitlement will gradually increase to five days in 2023 followed by seven days in 2024.
 In 2025, eligible employees will be entitled to 10 paid sick days per year.

-Employees will need at least six months' service in order to be eligible for this sick pay.
+- Employees need at least 13 weeks' service in order to be eligible for this sick pay.
 In addition, they must produce a medical certificate to their employer.